 We operate a number of manufacturing facilities that use environmentally-sensitive processes and hazardous materials.
 We believe that all of these operations meet, in all material respects, applicable governmental standards for management of hazardous waste and industrial emissions.
 Occasionally our operations may receive a notice of violation or similar communication from local regulators during routine reviews.
 We have in the past and will continue in the future to address any such notices promptly.
-Based on our preliminary data, approximately 7% of the aggregate waste generated by Magna in 2021 was hazardous.
+Based on our preliminary data, approximately 4% of the aggregate waste generated by Magna in 2022 was hazardous, a reduction from 7% in 2021.
 We attempt to reduce the amount of hazardous waste that ends up in secure landfills through: recycling, reuse or energy recovery initiatives.
-Approximately 90.5% of the hazardous waste generated by Magna in 2021 was diverted from secure landfills through such initiatives.
+Approximately 90% of the hazardous waste generated by Magna in 2022 was diverted from secure landfills through such initiatives.